 Inverted Decompression Shown to Relieve Pressure and Pain from Spinal Stenosis

 Spinal stenosis is a painful condition that affects the spinal column and the spinal cord.
-With several different causes, the best spinal stenosis treatment for you may vary from another who suffers from this condition.
+With several different causes, the best spinal stenosis solution for you may vary from another who suffers from this condition.
 Fortunately, there is a natural, non-invasive solution that has been shown effective in numerous studies: inversion therapy (or inverted decompression).
 And there is an FDA-Registered 510(k) Medical Device that you can use in your own home to relieve stenosis-related back pain.

 First, we’ll look at the main symptoms and causes, then we’ll dive into how inversion therapy can help those with spinal stenosis.